kennycason/llm-wan2.1/README.md

 ## Introduction of Wan2.1

 **Wan2.1**  is designed on the mainstream diffusion transformer paradigm, achieving significant advancements in generative capabilities through a series of innovations.
 These include our novel spatio-temporal variational autoencoder (VAE), scalable training strategies, large-scale data construction, and automated evaluation metrics.
-Collectively, these contributions enhance the model’s performance and versatility.
+Collectively, these contributions enhance the model's performance and versatility.

 ##### (1) 3D Variational Autoencoders